-- Grades 3-8: campuses are responsible for students in the spring assessment results reported as enrolled in the fall (referred to as TSDS PEIMS October sSnapshot) in the spring assessment results. - End-of-Course (EOC): campuses are responsible for - summer assessment results from the summer prior to the current accountability year 2022 prior school year (SY) results for students reported as enrolled in the prior year TSDS PEIMS October 2021 prior SY sSnapshot; - fall assessment results from the fall 2022 current SY of the current accountability year results for students reported as enrolled in the fall TSDS PEIMS the October 2022 current SY sSnapshot; and

-- spring assessment 2023 current SY results for students reported as enrolled in the fall TSDS PEIMS October 2022 current SY sSnapshot.
+- Grades 3-8: campuses are responsible for students in the spring assessment results reported as enrolled in the fall (referred to as TSDS PEIMS October Snapshot). - End-of-Course (EOC): campuses are responsible for - summer assessment results from the summer prior to the current accountability year for students reported as enrolled in the prior year TSDS PEIMS October Snapshot; - o fall assessment results from the fall of the current accountability year for students reported as enrolled in the fall TSDS PEIMS October Snapshot; and - spring assessment results for students reported as enrolled in the fall TSDS PEIMS October Snapshot.